NSF Postdoctoral Fellow

 Baltimore, MD

 What did the Earth and the biosphere look like billions of years ago?
-And how did microbes and the environment coevolve?
+And how did the biosphere and the geosphere coevolve since the dawn of life?

-I am a geobiologist with a deep love of microbes and a curiosity about microbial life on early Earth.
-My research centers around microbial-environmental interactions and how the biosphere and geosphere have co-evolved throughout Earth history.
+I am a geobiologist with a deep love of microbes and a curiosity about early life and the evolution of our planet.
+What did early ecosystems on our planet look like and how did they adapt to, evolve alongside, and help to shape the planet throughout geologic history?
+My research centers around microbial-environmental interactions and aims to better characterize how the biosphere and geosphere have coevolved throughout Earth history.
 I am particularly interested in taphonomy – the study of the fossilization processes – and what taphonomy can tell us about ancient environments, early life, and the biological and abiotic processes that have shaped the Earth for billions of years.